Shantanu2003-alt/ShantanuMishra-langgraph-MAT496/README.md

 So from this video, I learned that LangGraph is an open-source framework which helps to design custom agent workflows using states, nodes and edges for better control.
 LangGraph is an MIT-licensed open-source library and is free to use.
 LangGraph does not require LangChain but works well with it to build complex and stateful agents.
 I got to learn about the basic LangGraph components- about what the states, nodes and edges do.
 LangChain is for quick model interactions but LangGraph gives deeper control and flexibility.
-I also learned how LangGraph enables developers to create reliable human-in-the-loop systems with durable and long-running task execution.
+I also learned how LangGraph helps to build reliable systems that involve humans and to handle long taks .

 Changes: